 Basic models don't have viewfinders but they do come with everything else you need, including interchangeable lenses and full manual-exposure controls so that you can develop your camera skills later.
 DSLR replacements are like slimmed-down versions of real DSLRs; the only difference is that you get an electronic viewfinder rather than the optical sort.
 Retro revivals hark back to an earlier era of classic rangefinder-style cameras with rectangular bodies, viewfinders in the corner rather than on top, and smartly finished external controls.

 With their market still expanding, mirrorless cameras have come on a lot in the past year.
 The latest must-haves include 4K-video capture with the ability to extract an 8 megapixel still.
 Increasingly, we also get flip-up screens to satiate the selfie shooter, and Wi-Fi and NFC connectivity to share shots with smartphone or tablet.

 What hasn't changed much is sensor size, however.
 Offerings are still split between – in ascending order of physical size – one inch, Four Thirds (of an inch), APS-C, and Full Frame sensors.
 The rule of thumb is that physically larger sensors are capable of taking better the pictures.

-These are the best mirrorless cameras you can buy in 2016:
+The 9 best mirrorless cameras you can buy today

 1. Sony A7R II